 b) Section Committees.
 The leadership team of a section, in consultation with the Board, can

-establish standing, ad hoc, and other member groups as needed to carry out the work of the section.
+establish or dissolve standing, ad hoc, and other member groups as needed to carry out the work of the section.

 Section 2.
 Appointments.

 a) Division Committees.
 The President-Elect will make appointments to division committees.